asancdec/MCPricer/README.md

 - `MonteCarlo.hpp`: Header file containing the declaration of the `MonteCarlo` class, which performs the Monte Carlo simulation to price options.
 - `MCPricer.cpp`: The main driver program that creates instances of `EuropeanOption` and `MonteCarlo`, runs simulations, and displays results.

+## Dependencies

+To compile and run the Monte Carlo Option Pricer, you will need to install the following dependencies:
+- **Boost Library**: Ensure you have the Boost library installed, specifically the following components:
+  - `boost_random`: For random number generation.
+  - `boost_math`: For statistical functions.
+You can install Boost using a package manager or download it from the [Boost website](https://www.boost.org/).

 ## Usage

 1. **Compile the Code**: Use a C++ compiler (e.g., g++) to compile the source files.
 Make sure to link against the Boost library.